 From this point on you will be able to upload the desired bracketing series.
 Click on the desired row with a right mouse click and chose in the context menu "open as project".

-HDR projects 2018 professional uploads the images of the desired row and just like the simple Drag &Drop of the images on the desktop we start now with HDR preparation.
+HDR projects 7 professional uploads the images of the desired row and just like the simple Drag & Drop of the images on the desktop.
+Now you are ready to begin with HDR preparation.

 7. Menu Bar

 7.1 File